Furniture packers/movers pack furniture and equipment and move it between households, offices and storage places.

 Furniture packers/movers usually earn

-Furniture packers/movers usually earn between minimum wage and $23 an hour.
+- Furniture packers/movers usually start on minimum wage an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information